Nowhere Boy: Production

 The film was the directorial debut of conceptual artist/photographer Sam Taylor-Johnson.
 The screenplay was written by Matt Greenhalgh, who also wrote the Joy Division film Control.

+Casting for the film began in September 2008.

+Principal photography began in March 2009.
 It was shot on location in Liverpool, the last house on the right at the end of Sussex Road in Ickenham, Middlesex and at Ealing Studios in West London.
 Some of the interior school scenes were filmed at Sacred Heart Catholic College in Crosby.

 Following the announcement of the film, initial media accounts indicated that it would be based on the book Imagine This: Growing Up with My Brother John Lennon by Lennon's half sister Julia Baird.
 However, the credits for the completed film do not reference either the book or Baird, with sole writing credit accorded to screenwriter Matt Greenhalgh.
 The director consulted both Paul McCartney and Yoko Ono about the script, with both firmly correcting the depiction of Mimi to be less strict and more loving of John.

+Lead actor Aaron Taylor-Johnson was in the middle of filming Kick-Ass in autumn 2008 while he was preparing to audition for the role.
+He stated in an interview: "I remember [during] my lunch breaks when I was filming ‘Kick-Ass’ that I could quickly look up on YouTube footage of Lennon and look through the scenes that I could do at the casting, and I had a day off where I could do the casting, and it was insane."

-Before landing on Johnson, Wood wanted singer Miles Kane to play the lead, after seeing him in an interview with bandmate Alex Turner, and being struck by their Beatlesque appearance.
-Wood went backstage to a Last Shadow Puppets show and brought Kane the script, with him ultimately passing on the role.
+Before landing on Johnson, Taylor-Johnson wanted singer Miles Kane to play the lead, after seeing him in an interview with bandmate Alex Turner, and being struck by their Beatlesque appearance.
+Taylor-Johnson went backstage to a Last Shadow Puppets show and brought Kane the script, with him ultimately passing on the role.

 The film received a National Lottery funding of £1.2 million from the UK Film Council Premier Fund, with an additional £35,500 from its Development Fund to create the script.
 The film also received a grant from Film4 (the film division of Channel 4).